populationgenetics/exercises/Population_structure/ExerciseStructure_2026.md

 ## Recommended reading

-  - ”An introduction to Population Genetics” page 99-103
+  - Nielsen & SLatkin's ”An introduction to Population Genetics” pages 99-103.

 ## Inferring chimpanzee population structure and admixture using exome data